"Alessandrini feuert das junge Akademieorchester zu einer exzellenten Leistung an" - Kleine Zeitung

 In 2020 he worked as conductor for the Angelika-Prokopp-Summer Academy of the Wiener Philharmoniker for a production of Don Giovanni, which was broadcasted from the Austrian television ORFIII and was awarded the Österreichischer Musiktheaterpreis 2022 in the category Youth/Academy Projects.

-He is currently Assistent of the General Music Director and repetiteur at Theater Dortmund.
+He is currently Assistent of the General Music Director and repetiteur with conducting duties at Theater Dortmund.